1st Note

 NP-15 vs CT-S1

-The NP-15 scores higher in Night Practice, while the CT-S1 edges ahead in Touch Reality and Value.
-Choose the NP-15 if you prioritize quiet practice.
+The NP-15 scores higher in quiet practice and value for money, while the CT-S1 is stronger in piano-like touch.
+Choose the NP-15 if quiet practice matters most.

 Casio CT-S1 →